What Really Happened in 1823? Uncovering the Gaps in the Saint Paul Basilica Fire Narrative

 The wooden structure covering the central and lateral naves is reproduced in an image resulting from an accurate survey (Nicolai, 1815)

-Smouldering combustion is not the only hypothesis
+Conclusions: Smouldering combustion is not the most probable hypothesis

 To introduce hypotheses on the causes of fires in the field, the authors state that: “In the immediate aftermath of the fire, all the chronicles agree on the fact that maintenance work was underway on the roof, which was the only combustible structure of the building.
 Therefore, following the information provided by the chronicles, the main and secondary wooden framework of the roof is the construction element from which the authors have investigated the dynamics of the early stages of the fire.
 In general, the main causes of accidental ignition in a building where, like the basilica of 1823, there are were no systems fueled by electricity or by flammable or combustible materials, can be traced back to lightning or to the improper use of open flame lighting devices (torches, lamps, candles).
 No documents of the time report meteorological perturbations, while according to the anonymous “Postilla”, three people would have gone to the roof structure to carry out some surveys, an activity that after sunset would have needed the use of torches.”